-FOR those who have passed 10+2, medicine still remain the most coveted programme, probably, because only around 32,000 seats are available for the more than 3.5 million students who are eligible to aspire for it.
+For those who have passed 10+2, medicine still remains the most coveted programme, probably, because only around 32,000 seats are available for the more than 3.5 million students who are eligible to aspire for it.

-And engineering used to come second, but with over one million seats available, the charm slowly is on the wane.
-In the last two years, our consistent aim has been to identify what other options one could seek out in addition to these.
-We have reviewed over 100 such courses and careers.
+Succeeding medicine programmes, there comes engineering.
+However, with over one million seats available, the charm slowly is on the wane.
+In the last two years, our consistent aim has been to identify what other options one could seek out in addition to these. and made a list of eleven such courses after 10+2.